niitinX/TalentLens-AI-/README.md

 # TalentLens AI

-TalentLens AI is a recruiter-style candidate ranking system for hackathon submissions.
+TalentLens AI is a recruiter-style candidate ranking system.
 It reads a job description, analyzes candidate profiles, scores fit using a hybrid of semantic overlap, skill evidence, career relevance, and risk penalties, then exports a ranked shortlist.

 ## What this workspace is for

-The project is designed around the shared hackathon brief:
+The project is designed around:

 - Rank candidates like a recruiter, not by keyword matching alone.
 - Use the full profile: career history, skills, platform signals, and evidence.